Inducing labor, also known as labor induction, is a procedure where a doctor or midwife uses methods to help you go into labor.

 - premature birth

-- lowered heart rate in babies
+- slowed heart rate in the baby

 - uterine rupture

-- infections in both mother and baby
+- infections in both parent and baby

-- excessive bleeding in mother
+- excessive bleeding in the parent

 - umbilical cord issues

-- lung problems in baby
+- lung problems in the baby

 - stronger contractions